jbmulligan/cvnet_admin/README.md

-# cvnet_admin
+# cvnet\_admin

-This repository contains configuration data and secrets for the cvnet hub web server
+This repository contains things that should never be made public, such as database passwords, and other security-sensitive data.